ItsJustAlexC/portfolio-website/README.md

 # portfolio-website
-This project is a portfolio of who I am, and what I do
+A portfolio introducing me, and displaying my skills.